USB RAID Speeds On The Raspberry Pi

 MOAR SPEED!!

-The memory sticks I was using definitly aren't the fastest out there and given the realistic through put of USB 2.0, which according to wiki is around 35MB/s, there's definitly still alot of room for improvement.
+The memory sticks I was using definitely aren't the fastest out there and given the realistic through put of USB 2.0, which according to wiki is around 35MB/s, there's definitely still a lot of room for improvement.